7 Critical eCommerce Trends That Generate Profit

 1. The rise of buy now pay later

 The availability of a buy now pay later option at checkout is enough to create a successful conversion as opposed to an abandoned cart.

-Recent years have seen FinTech companies, such as Klarna and Zip, transform the checkout process.
+Recent years have seen FinTech companies, such as Klarna, transform the checkout process.

 Young shoppers have been the most receptive to this trend with 42% of Gen Z currently using a BNPL service and contributing to the generational shift away from credit cards.

 Buy now, pay later services have many attractive benefits for customers such as flexibility of payments and ease of returns.